Email Etiquette: How to write a professional email

 How to write a professional email.

-3. Use a proper greeting: Knowing how to begin an email all starts with the greeting.
+Knowing how to begin an email all starts with the greeting.
 We suggest starting the email with a positive greeting which is dependent on who the recipient is, your relation to them, and the intent of the email.
-If you’re writing to someone you’ve never met or maybe the CEO of the company, it’s always better to keep it professional and safe: we recommend starting it with “Dear” If you know the person and have regular communications with them, you could start the email with a simple “Hi” or “Hello”.
+If you’re writing to someone you’ve never met or maybe the CEO of the company, it’s always better to keep it professional and respectfully: we recommend starting it with “Dear” If you know the person and have regular communications with them, you could start the email with a simple “Hi” or “Hello”.
 The old fashioned “To whom it may concern” may seem professional, but is often seen as more cold and impersonal.
 When you send the first email it’s important to use a friendly and appropriate greeting, and after that, if it turns into an email thread or sending lots of emails back and fourth, it’s usually okay to drop the greeting.

-Appropriate email greeting examples:
+Appropriate email greeting examples

 • Dear Mr. Hutter,